montarion/athena-old/README.md

    xGoogle(get the calendar)

-    Settings(get and set the settings)
+   xSettings(get and set the settings)

-    Website(host and communicate with the website)
+   xWebsite(host and communicate with the website)

 The different classes communicate through redis